nsinchire/487-Final-Project/README.md

 # Project Name: Snake Game

 ## Project Description
-This project implements a classic snake game on a Nexys board using Vivado.
+This project implements an engaging game on the Nexys A7 FPGA board where the player controls a snake to collect as many points as possible within a limited time.
+The character, maneuvered using push buttons or switches, traverses a 2D field displayed on a VGA screen.
+Points are randomly generated at different locations across the game field, challenging the player to move around and collect them before the timer runs out.
+The system employs a finite state machine to handle the player's movements, game state, and scoring logic.
+An algorithm ensures that points appear in unpredictable areas.
+As the player accumulates points, the score is dynamically updated and displayed onscreen, providing real-time feedback on progress.
+The game's visual and audio feedback, coupled with the random distribution of points, ensures an exciting and immersive experience for the player.

+.
 The game utilizes various peripherals of the Nexys board to create a fully interactive experience.
 The required external components include:
 - VGA Connector: To display the game on a monitor.
 - Speaker Module: To output sound effects when the snake eats an apple or the game ends.